 Dr. Moghissi primarily uses Radiesse and Belotero, but will occasionally also use Juvederm.
 Which filler and what location is determined by the results you wish to achieve.
 A syringe of filler contains only a very small amount of product, usually between 1 and 1.5 cc (as a comparison, a teaspoon contains 5 cc), so the placement of the filler is very important to get desired result.
 Dr. Moghissi has been injecting filler for over 10 years and enjoys the challenge of giving significant improvements without looking obvious.
 The idea is to look rested and refreshed, rather than obviously having had something done.

-To receive the rebate, you must go to www.xperienceprogramsignup.com and register.
-The VISA gift card will be sent to you electronically.
-We will provide activation code(s) if you qualify, and while supplies last.
+To receive the rebate, you must go online to www.xperienceprogramsignup.com and register.
+The debit gift card will be sent to you electronically.
+We will provide activation code(s) if you qualify.
+While supplies last.
 Rebates available only for services purchased directly from Jasmine Moghissi, MD.

 After many years, Groupon informed us that our deal is no longer the right fit for their customers.
 So, we will no longer be able to offer Groupons to our patients.
 Although we are sad to see this relationship end, it does give us the opportunity to update and change things; as we have not altered our prices in over 9 years!